cliffordx/legalbai/pages/Homepage.md

 	- Also, I have the fundamental codals uploaded here, either annotated or commented by [me]([[Clifford Enoc]]).
 		- But don't expect too much.
 Some are not meant to be shared.
 			- Reason: Some are from authors of a law book.
-				- Others are from law reviews pdfs floating around but its already there.
+				- Others are from law review pdfs floating around but its already there.
-				- > NOTE: If you find a gibberish code something like this `((635a41f7-2049-491e-8838-b8d5119d291f)),` it means that the link reference is to some other annotated document, *i.e.,* PDF file, that no longer appear from this site because it was deleted by appear somewhere, *i.e.,* on my local machine (my laptop/phone).
+				- > NOTE: If you find a gibberish code something like this `((635a41f7-2049-491e-8838-b8d5119d291f)),` it means that the link reference is to some other annotated document, *i.e.,* PDF file, that no longer appear from this site because it was deleted but I'm sure it appear somewhere, *i.e.,* on my local machine (my laptop/phone).
 	- Since I am doing hybrid/multi-faceted approach to learning, my overarching goal is to write my own words and thoughts about what I studied and learned from my simple understanding so far, here in Github.
 	- My previous plan was to have it in one place at my website (CliffordX.com) but I wanted it here since I just have to `commit` the pages that I have written on my PKM app (logseq, FTW!) from my laptop and it shall be published with updates and shown here instantly.
 	- **It makes my workflow much easier.**